LEAP: Local ECT-Based Learnable Positional Encodings for Graphs: Experiments

 \subsection{Ablations}

 After having established that LEAP captures essential structural information to be used with multiple graph neural network architectures, we further aim to investigate the sensitivity of LEAP with respect to its various components.
-In particular we hope to further understand how \begin{inparaenum}[(i)] \item the choice of projection method, \item the number of hops, and \item the embedding dimension \end{inparaenum} impact the performance of LEAP. \paragraph{Projection strategies.} We repeated all experiments using the five proposed LEAP projection strategies such that each projection strategy has approximately similar small parameter budgets, comprising 1K--5K parameters. \cref{tab:LEAP All Projections} in the Appendix reports the results; and we find \emph{no} single projection consistently outperformed the others, showing the best projection to be dependent on the dataset--architecture combination.
+In particular we hope to further understand how \begin{inparaenum}[(i)] \item the choice of projection method, \item the number of hops, and \item the embedding dimension \end{inparaenum} impact the performance of LEAP.

+\paragraph{Projection strategies.} We repeated all experiments using the five proposed LEAP projection strategies such that each projection strategy has approximately similar small parameter budgets, comprising 1K--5K parameters. \cref{tab:LEAP All Projections} reports the results; and we find \emph{no} single projection consistently outperformed the others, showing the best projection to be dependent on the dataset--architecture combination.
 However, a remarkable fact is that learnable directions did \emph{on average} outperform the fixed set of directions, underpinning the benefits of learnable directions as compared to using them as static features.

-\paragraph{Locality.} We study the effect of the locality parameter in LEAP by repeating the experiments on the \emph{Letter} datasets, originally performed with $1$-hop neighborhoods, using instead $2$-hop neighborhoods and the concatenation of LEAP embeddings from $1$- and $2$-hop neighborhoods.\footnote{In the concatenation setting, each embedding is computed with half the target dimension so that the final representation matches the dimension of the other approaches. } For this ablation, we use the NoMP model so that the models can only access structural information through the PE, and we use \emph{attention with PE} as the LEAP projection strategy. \cref{tab:Ablation Hops} shows that the $1$-hop neighborhood yields the best performance across all datasets, followed by the concatenated $1$- and $2$-hop version.
+\paragraph{Locality parameter sensitivity.} We also study the effect of the locality parameter in LEAP by repeating the experiments on the \emph{Letter} datasets, originally performed with $1$-hop neighborhoods, using instead $2$-hop neighborhoods and the concatenation of LEAP embeddings from $1$- and $2$-hop neighborhoods.\footnote{In the concatenation setting, each embedding is computed with half the target dimension so that the final representation matches the dimension of the other approaches. } For this ablation, we use the NoMP model so that the models can only access structural information through the PE, and we use \emph{attention with PE} as the LEAP projection strategy. \cref{tab:Ablation Hops} shows that the $1$-hop neighborhood yields the best performance across all datasets, followed by the concatenated $1$- and $2$-hop version, respectively.